leddt/homepage/readme.md

 Homepage
 ========

 A very basic homepage to replace my iGoogle page.
+Live at http://leddt-home.azurewebsites.net/

 Currently, no backend is necessary, but this may change if some feature needs one.